Eric’s consciousness tore apart. Then, like a rubber band snapping back into place, his body reassembled with a violent jolt.

 Syn explained how to accept the friend request, open up the character screen, and equip the Orb.

-“Games sure have evolved since last I played,” Tyson said as he scratched his head while reading over the details.
-“It’s been a while since I’ve played.”
+“Games sure have evolved since last I played,” Tyson mused, scratching his head as he skimmed the details on his arm.
+“It’s been a while since I’ve played anything.”

 “Not this far,” Syn said, still with awe in his voice.
 “This is incredible.”